gempy-project/gempy/docs/source/installation.rst

         After this stage we should have a new empty environment attached to a user

 #.
-Install aesara and associated packages from the Anaconda prompt as administrator:
+Install theano and associated packages from the Anaconda prompt as administrator:

     ``$ conda update --all``